jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 1. Double-click the DNSBench.exe file to launch the application.
 2. Click the Nameservers tab.
 3. Click the "Run Benchmark" button.
-4. Back in the DNS Benchmark client - **click “Run Benchmark”**.
-Take note of the results in this [survey form](https://app.smartsheet.com/b/form/8266ec3c2c0a47c485334a7dc7461b07).

 ### Step 2 - Install Group Policy Editor for Windows 10/11 Home Edition